 Pelvic floor dysfunction affects so many people, but most Canadians aren’t getting the proper medical attention due to shame and the fear of embarrassment.
 If you suffer from pelvic floor dysfunction, know that you are not alone.
 Conditions associated with pelvic floor dysfunctions are common and treatable.

-With a team of highly experienced pelvic physiotherapists, the Chiro-Med Rehab Centre is proud to offer leading Pelvic Floor Physiotherapy services within our Newmarket clinic.
+With a team of highly experienced pelvic physiotherapists, the Chiro-Med Rehab Centre is proud to offer leading Pelvic Floor Physiotherapy services within our clinic.
 Through our comprehensive rehabilitation program, patients can find relief from pain and symptoms associated with pelvic floor injuries or dysfunction.
 With all health care insurance and WSIB accepted, there’s nothing stopping you from starting your journey to recovery and comfort today.

-What is Pelvic Physiotherapy?
+What Is Pelvic Physiotherapy?

 Pelvic Floor Physiotherapy, also known as pelvic therapy, is the assessment and treatment of various conditions involving the pelvic floor muscles and the surrounding areas.
 These group of muscles are important for bladder and bowel control, sexual function, healthy pregnancies, spine stability, and more.
 Pelvic therapy can help treat the various conditions that cause pain and discomfort in the pelvic area of the body.